Alma Estate

 - 23 affordable homes

-- 17 private sale homes
+- 17 homes for private sale

-- The Council’s first energy centre, the Arnos Grove Heat Network
+- the council’s first energy centre, the Arnos Grove Heat Network

-This phase completed in March 2020, delivering:
+This phase was completed in March 2020 and delivered:

 - an 85 bed Premier Inn hotel